-- Your work calendar which is shared with your collegues
+- Your work calendar, which is shared with your colleagues.

-Meeting Scheduler for Gmail allows which calendars will be used for your availability.
+Meeting Scheduler for Gmail allows you to select which calendars will be used for your availability.

-- Tick Google Calendars will be used for your availability:
+- Tick which Google calendars will be used for your availability:

-- Meeting Scheduler for Gmail wil show both calendars:
+- Meeting Scheduler for Gmail will now show those calendars:

 select calendar; multiple calendars